Member of Elmhurst Chamber of Commerce

 The Elmhurst Artists' Guild, one of the oldest and foremost guilds in Chicago's western suburbs, was incorporated in 1946.
 The first Guild meeting was held in Ms. Jane Duncan's Art & Gift Shop at 551 Spring Road in Elmhurst.

-From this humble begining, the Guild has continued to grow through monthly meetings, artist demonstrations, and local exhibits.
+From this humble beginning, the Guild has continued to grow through monthly meetings, artist demonstrations, and local exhibits.

 The Elmhurst Artists' Guild is a Charter Member of the Alliance of Fine Art (AFA) since 1962.
 The AFA is a professional association of Chicagoland art organizations that offers a wider range of information, resources and other benefits to the EAG membership." www.allianceoffineart.com.